How England turned it around to reach World Cup final

 But with the ball he has exceeded expectation as the most economical of England's seamers.

-It was also the talismanic all-rounder who spoke in the dressing room after Buttler and Mott following the shock defeat to Ireland.
+It was also the talismanic all-rounder who spoke in the dressing room after Buttler and Mott following the shock defeat by Ireland.

 Buttler was said to be seething when he spoke to the players after that loss, telling his team-mates it "should hurt".